kentbrew/plonkify/readme.md

 The default list is very short, and is based on @freebsdgirl's initial Twitter block list.

-#### How do I use it?
+#### How do I add more accounts to my plonk list?

-- Find a tweet from an account on Twitter you want to block.
+- Find a tweet from an account on Twitter you want to plonk.
 - Right-click the profile image and choose Plonkify from the context menu.
 - When the JavaScript confirm box appears, click OK.
 - Observe that the entire tweet and all other tweets from that account have been blocked out by a solid salmon-colored box.